jg-rp/rust-jsonpath-rfc9535/README.md

 When benchmarking [JPQ](https://github.com/jg-rp/jpq) with the pest parser, this translates to a slowdown of between 0.03 and 0.04 seconds (409 queries repeated 100 times) during the compile phase.
 This seems like a good tradeoff.

-Benchmarking `crates/jsonpath_rfc9535_serde` on an M2 Mac Mini we get the following results:
+Benchmarking `crates/jsonpath_rfc9535_serde` on lots of small queries with small data on an M2 Mac Mini we get the following results:

 ```
 test tests::bench_compile_and_find        ... bench:     789,637 ns/iter (+/- 33,289)